sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

 - **Problem**: A contract written in a specific version of Solidity is given to different version of Solidity compilers
 - **Solution**: Solidity offers a `compiler directive` known as a `version pragma` that instructs the compiler that the program expects a specific compiler (and lan‐ guage) version
-- Pragma directives are not compiled into EVM bytecode.
-They are only used by the compiler to check compatibility.
-If missing, a warning will be reported
+- **Pragma directives are not compiled into EVM bytecode**
+  - They are only used by the compiler to check compatibility
+  - If missing, a warning will be reported
-  - Tested with [Faucet.sol](examples/Faucet.sol) commenting out the `pragma` directive
+    - TODO: Tested with [Faucet.sol](examples/Faucet.sol) commenting out the `pragma` directive
   - Adding a version pragma is a best practice, as it avoids problems with mismatched compiler and language versions

 ## Programming with Solidity